XRPLF/XRPL-Standards/XLS-0033d-multi-purpose-tokens/README.md

 |-------------------|:---------:|
 | `mptokens`   | `object`   |

-A JSON object representing a list MPToken objects.
-Includes all fields in the underlying MPToken object.
+A JSON object representing an array of `mptoken`s (see Section 1.6.0.3.2.1).
+Includes all relevant fields in the underlying MPToken object.

 | Field Name        | JSON Type |
 |-------------------|:---------:|